leinefran/system_engineering-devops/0x19-postmortem/postmortem_report.md

 #### Summary

-On Friday March 2nd, 2019 mid morning the server access went down resulting in 500 error.
+On the morning of Friday March 2nd, 2019 the server access went down resulting in 500 error.
 Such error occur when there's something wrong on the website's server.

 #### Timeline

 - **10:15 PST** - 500 error when trying to access the website
-- **10:20** - Reloaded the webpage, same error response.
+- **10:20 PST** - Reloaded the webpage, same error response.
 - **10:25 PST** - Using "ps -auxf", checked what processes were active.
 Apache Server was running two processes.
 - **10:30 PST** - Used strace and curl in both servers as a way to diagnose the problem.
 - **10:32 PST** - Noticed that one of the servers were performing system calls in files with the wrong extension: "phpp" instead of "php".
 - **10:35 PST** - Corrected the problem by changing the file extension to the correct one using puppet and "sed" linux command.
+- **10:45 PST** - The webpage was succesfully reloaded.

 #### Root Cause and Resolution
 As you can see in the example below, the issue was caused by the server connecting to a file with the wrong extension.